|Born: October 10, 1986

 McCutchen had a breakout season, establishing himself as one of the best players in the game.
 He started off slowly from a power standpoint, not hitting his first HR until May 8.
 At that point he got blistering hot, posting an OPS well over 1.000 each month from May through July.
 He was especially hot in the last of those three months, when he hit 446/510/739.
 As in 2011, though, he slumped late in the year, posting an OPS of .693 in August before rebounding to .861 in September.
 His slump seemed to date from an August 3 game in which Reds closer Aroldis Chapman very obviously beaned McCutchen on purpose.
 It was at least the second time in McCutchen’s career in which a team intentionally threw at his head, the other one being the Dodgers, and both times the Pirates failed to retaliate.
 On the season, McCutchen destroyed LHPs, batting 392/464/677.
 He hit 309/381/518 against RHPs.
 He didn’t suffer from PNC, as he had almost no home/road split and hit 15 of his 31 HRs at home.
 Of his HRs at PNC, five went to right or right-center and four to center, showing he has power to all fields.
 The defensive metrics suggested McCutchen slipped back to below average (UZR) or just about average (+/-), so that debate isn’t over.
 He did, however, win a Gold Glove.
 As is often the case with that award, it says more about his hitting than anything else.
 His base stealing efficiency obviously left a lot to be desired.

 McCutchen should be in Pittsburgh for some time thanks to the long-term contract extension he signed early in spring training 2012.
 The six-year deal is worth $51.5M, with a club option for a seventh year.
-He remains nearly the sole focus of an otherwise weak lineup, an issue that the Pirates once again failed to address in the off-season.
+He is increasingly recognized as one of MLB’s most exciting players, possibly the most.